-Today Grant Erskine talks to Amy about his biggest property development success.
+Today, Grant Erskine discusses his biggest property development success.
 The take-home message is this, that it is very difficult to profit from property development with bricks and mortar alone.
 Profit comes from increasing the commercial value of the property and adding to its capacity to generate an income.

 Property Expert Series: Grant Erskine From Grant Erskine Architects

 - Part 1: Introducing Grant Erskine from Grant Erskine Architects

 - Part 2: What Are Grant Erskine Architects Currently Working On?

 - Part 3: Grant Erskine’s Biggest Property Development Success

 - Part 5: What Has Been Your Biggest Mistake In The Property Business?

 - Part 6: How Will The Construction Sector Change Over The Next 5 Years?